SusanFair/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-In the analysis based on launch date we viewed the data set by the month of the campaign launch and looked at the "successful", "Failed", and "canceled" campaigns.
+In the analysis based on launch date we viewed the data set by the month of the campaign launch and looked at the "Successful", "Failed", and "Canceled" campaigns.
 The scope of the analysis was theatrical campaigns over the complete timefame of the data available.
 Using a pivot table to narrow and filter the data and the accompanying chart we can clearly show the results of this analysis.
 Using these results we can provide Louise with the planning information to help her with her future campaign.

 The raw data can be found in the Excel workbook linked below on the workshet entitled "Kickstarter".
 The data Analysis can be found on the worksheet entitled "Theater Outcomes by Launch Date".
 This file can be downloaded.
 *   https://github.com/SusanFair/kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx

 ### Analysis of Outcomes Based on Goals
 In the analysis based on campaign funding Goal sizes we sorted the data set by funding dollar amounts within specified monitary ranges.
-The scope of the analysis was theatrical play campaigns which were successful, failed or canceled over the complete timefame of the data available.
+The scope of the analysis was theatrical play campaigns which were Successful, Failed or canceled over the complete timefame of the data available.
 Using the analysis tools at hand this project will provide Louise with guidance on the most successful campaign goal size for her future campaign.
 Using COUNTIFS formulas to narrow and filter the data we derived a table and the accompanying chart so as to clearly show the results of this analysis.

 The raw data can be found in the Excel workbook linked below on the workshet entitled "Kickstarter".
 The data Analysis can be found on the worksheet entitled "Outcomes Based on Goals".
 This file can be downloaded.